 (6) On application made by any person who has a sufficient interest the President may, subject to such conditions as the President determines, order that the operation of the decision appealed against be stayed wholly or in part pending the hearing and determination of the appeal.

-(7) Any application under subregulation (6) must be in the form of a notice of application in Form 1.
+(7) An application made under subregulation (6) must —

+(a) be in the form of a notice of application in Form 1; and

+(b) be supported by a statutory declaration setting out the facts relied on to support the application.

 (8) Before returning the stamped copies of the application for an order staying the operation of a decision the President is to endorse the same with the date of hearing and any necessary directions.